usf-cs521-sp23/L4-third-row-group/README.md

 Follow the prompt from the terminal to procceed with the game.
 ```
 When playing, if you gusses are marked with these:
-x => The target does not contain that character
+x => The target does not contain that character (with red)
-o => The character is in the right place
+o => The character is in the right place (with green)
-- => The character is out of place (the target word has that character, but it's currently not in the right position)
+- => The character is out of place (the target word has that character, but it's currently not in the right position) (with yellow)
 ```